echoDaveD/EHS-Sentinel/README.md

 - **topicPrefix**: The prefix to use for MQTT topics.
 (Is used when homeassistant is not set or empty)
   - Example: `ehsSentinel`

+### Poller Configuration
+  > [!CAUTION]
+  > This functionality requires that EHS-Sentinel actively communicates with
+  > the  Samsung EHS, so EHS-Sentinel intervenes here in the Modbus data
+  > traffic between the components (it sends its own messages).
+  > The activation of this functionality is exclusively at your own risk.
+  > I assume no liability for any damage caused.

+Experience has shown that the write function (required for poller) only works with a rts486 to ETH adapter, with a USB adapter no value could be written successfully so far.

+With the Poller Configuration, values can be actively polled cyclically from the Samsung.
+All FSV values are already predefined in the sample Config.
+The pollers only need to be enabled.

+The data points are defined in the groups section, the group is then enabled in the fetch_interval and the schedule is entered (10h, 10m, 10s are valid units).

+- **fetch_interval**: The ip of rs485 to ETH Adapter.
+  - Example: `168.192.2.200`

+    ***name***: Name of the Group from groups section
+    - Example: `fsv10xx`

+    ***enabled***: True or False, true to enable this poller
+    - Example: `True`

+    ***schedule***: Time of often teh Values should be polled, be carefully do not poll to often.
+Valid units are `h` for hours, `m` for minutes and `s` for seconds
+    - Example: `10h`

+- **groups**: A list of groups, the with the Measurements to be polled, name can be freely assigned.
+  - Example: `fsv10xx`

+    ***fsv10xx***: A list wiht Measurements name, can be taken from the NASARepository

 ### Example Configuration

 ```yaml